LSEG-API-Samples/Example.RDP.DotNETCore.SymbologyConversion/README.md

   EDPSymbologyConvert --universe IBM.N,037833100,TH0001010014
 Convert multiple RICs to ISIN and CommonName:
   EDPSymbologyConvert --to ISIN,CommonName --universe IBM.N,MSFT.O,VOD.L
-Read convert parameter from Json file:
+Read convert parameter from JSON file:
   EDPSymbologyConvert --jsonfile ./request.json
-Read convert parameter from Json file and use symbols list from file named ISINList.txt instead:
+Read convert parameter from JSON file and use symbols list from the file named ISINList.txt
+instead:
   EDPSymbologyConvert --itemfile ./ISINList.txt --jsonfile ./request.json

   --universe         Required.
-Symbol or item list in comma separate format.For example, --universe
+Symbol or item list in comma separated format.
+For example,
-                     IBM.N,037833100,TH0001010014 ,where 037833100 is CUSIP and TH0001010014 is
+                     --universe IBM.N,037833100,TH0001010014 ,where 037833100 is CUSIP and TH0001010014 is ISIN.
-                     ISIN.

-  --to               List of field from Symbology Convert service.
-Set it to empty string or not
+  --to               List of the field from Symbology Convert service.
+Set it to an empty string or
-                     set, the service will return all available fields for the universe.
+                     not set, the service will return all available fields for the universe.

   --jsonfile         Required.
-Allow the application to read a request parameter from json file
+Allow the application to read a request parameter from the JSON file
                      instead.
-If specify this option, it override values from --universe and --to.
+If specify this option, it overrides values from --universe and --to.

-  -o, --csvoutput    (Default: ./csvoutput.csv) File name or absolute path to csv file.
+  -o, --csvoutput    (Default: ./csvoutput.csv) File name or absolute path to CSV file.
 Specify
-                     this option to set file path that application write .CSV file.
+                     this option to set the file path that application writes.CSV file.

-  --itemfile         (Default: ) If specify this option, application read universe list from the
+  --itemfile         (Default: ) If specifying this option, application read universe list from the
-                     file instead.
-The format is multi-line symbol list.
+                     file instead.The format is a multi - line symbol list.

   --verbose          (Default: false) Print additional logs to console output.